-According to the American Association for Marriage and Family Therapy (AAMFT), domestic partnerships that involve a drug-addicted or alcoholic spouse creates a cycle of conflict.
-In these instances, their substance abuse often leads to verbal or even physical conflicts, which start as a result of the spouse’s behaviors that are being driven by addiction and then leads to more arguments about the substance abuse itself.
+According to the American Association for Marriage and Family Therapy (AAMFT), domestic partnerships that involve a drug-addicted or alcoholic spouse create a cycle of conflict.
+In these instances, their substance abuse often leads to verbal or even physical conflicts, which start as a result of the spouse’s behaviors that are being driven by addiction and then lead to more arguments about the substance abuse itself.

 If the couple attempts to deny that the problem is there or otherwise refuses to seek out therapy not only for addiction but also for their marriage, this cycle will only continue as addiction becomes the central focal point of all of the conflict within the marriage.

-There are many recovery treatment centers that offer family and couples therapy as part of their overall addiction rehabilitation treatment programs.
-Therapies that focus on treating both members of a couple have been found to give the spouse in recovery a significantly higher success rate at maintaining their sobriety in the long-term.
+Many recovery treatment centers offer family and couples therapy as part of their overall addiction rehabilitation treatment programs.
+Therapies that focus on treating both members of a couple have been found to give the spouse in recovery a significantly higher success rate at maintaining their sobriety in the long term.

 Some of the elements involved in Behavioral Couples Therapy include working to improve communication and problem-solving skills, creating a recovery contract that both partners can be held to, and learning caring behaviors on both sides that can lead to a more open and supportive home environment.

-This is one of the most important things the spouse of an addict can do to support their partner.
+- Learn About Addiction: This is one of the most important things the spouse of an addicted person can do to support their partner.
 Gaining a better understanding of how addiction works and affects the brain and body of those who have a substance use disorder will help you understand what your spouse is going through.

-Remember that change is a gradual process.
-It takes time for a drug-addicted or alcohol spouse to realize the full scope of their behavior and the harm it has caused to themselves and their loved ones.
+- Be Patient: Remember that change is a gradual process.
+It takes time for the offending spouse to realize the full scope of their behavior and the harm it has caused to themselves and their loved ones.
 It takes time for them to find the path to recovery that will work best.
 Understand that true change cannot happen overnight.

-Dealing with addiction can be overwhelming not only for the addict themselves but the spouse of the addict as well.
+- Ask for Help: Dealing with addiction can be overwhelming not only for the addicted individual themselves but their spouse as well.
 Do not try to shoulder this alone, reach out to family and friends for support as well as professional resources that offer help for spouses of drug addicts.
 We have provided many of these resources at the bottom of the page.

-Supporting your spouse is obviously critical, but this does not mean neglecting your own needs in the process.
-Being the spouse of an alcoholic or drug addict, even one in recovery can be exhausting, so take care of yourself and make sure you have a solid support system in place that can help with your personal needs.
+- Practice Self-Care: Supporting your spouse is obviously critical, but this does not mean neglecting your own needs in the process.
+Being the spouse of an individual struggling with addiction, even one in recovery can be exhausting, so take care of yourself and make sure you have a solid support system in place that can help with your personal needs.

-While family and marital factors can contribute to a spouse’s addiction, it is just one of the many elements that create the perfect storm for someone with an addiction, and while you can work to help alleviate issues within your relationship that may have contributed to their addiction, you cannot shoulder the responsibility for it.
+- Blame Yourself: While family and marital factors can contribute to a spouse’s addiction, it is just one of the many elements that create the perfect storm for someone with an addiction.
+While you can work to help alleviate issues within your relationship that may have contributed to their addiction, you cannot shoulder the responsibility for it.
 You cannot control your spouse or their behavior, and therefore you also cannot blame yourself for what they do.

-Again, there are many factors that lead to your spouse becoming addicted to drugs or alcohol, but blaming or judging them for it is not going to lead to any kind of productive change.
+- Blame Your Spouse: Again, many factors lead to your spouse becoming addicted to drugs or alcohol, but blaming or judging them for it is not going to lead to any kind of productive change.
 More than likely, they want to stop using or drinking as badly as you want them to, but addiction has them in too strong of a grip for them to do it on their own, let alone without your support.

-Supporting is not the same thing as enabling, which is encouraging negative behaviors.
-Examples of enabling as the spouse of an addict include lying for your spouse to help them avoid taking responsibility for their actions or otherwise helping to “cover up” their addiction.
+- Enable Your Spouse: Supporting is not the same thing as enabling, which is encouraging negative behaviors.
+Examples of enabling as the spouse of an addict include lying for your spouse to help them avoid taking responsibility for their actions or otherwise helping to “cover-up” their addiction.
 This only validates their addictive behaviors and will not prompt them to change.

 Al-Anon: One of the most well-known and respected 12-Step programs in the world, Al-Anon is a group open to those who had been affected by alcohol addiction, including not only spouses and partners but also children, parents, and friends.